 Evidently, Taiwan, standing as a premier global economic hub, continues to grapple with a multitude of challenges and controversies tied to modernity.
 I found it intriguing how our tour guide regaled us with a plethora of tidbits, historical context, pointers for nightlife, and even a collection of ghostly tales!
 Below is the detailed schedule of the Modern Route tour.
 Notably, all these sites are conveniently within walking distance of each other, nestled in the heart of the Xinyi District.
 (Prepare for a spoiler: the iconic Taipei 101 structure graces our view from every spot we explored!)

-Are you ready to start our Taipei Modern Route Tour?
+Are you prepared to commence our tour of the Taipei Modern Route?

 The first stop of our tour, which was just right at the Sun Yat-Sen Station of the Taipei Metro, is the Taipei Dome.
 The structure obviously looks unfinished, and there is so much story about it.
 Apparently, the construction is supposed to start in 2007 and finish in 2011, but a lot of controversies affected the timeline of its construction.
 In fact, in 2015, the Taiwan government ordered the suspension of the dome.